 Take a good gander at these two titanic covers from the late 60s!
 Marvel Comics and their captivating characters were in full bloom then, capturing the attention of everyone, as they branched out to appear as or on best-selling toys, shirts, cartoon shows, fan clubs, posters, figures, and even paperback novels!
 These two covers are great examples of rare superhero painted art (now ubiquitous) from the day!
-The CAPTAIN AMERICA cover is (possibly) by artist Lou Feck, and depicts Cap as sorta a cross between James Bond and a standard superhero!
-The AVENGERS novel cover was created by artist Robert Maguire (1921-2005), and showcases a ton of oddball Marvel heroes, many of whom had already departed from the group by 1968!
+The CAPTAIN AMERICA cover is (possibly) by artist Mitchell Hooks, and depicts Cap as sorta a cross between James Bond and a standard superhero!
+The AVENGERS novel cover was believed to have been created by artist Robert McGinnis, and showcases a ton of oddball Marvel heroes, many of whom had already departed from the group by 1968!
 That novel was also penned by long-time DC Comics (Marvel's rival) author, Otto Binder, best known for his scripts on the SHAZAM (Captain Marvel) comics!
 Wouldn't both images make great t-shirts or posters?
 Click to enlarge!

 Friday, October 7, 2011